KensoDev/gong/README.md

 <img src="http://assets.avi.io/logo.svg" width="300" />

-### Readme driven development

-This project is using readme driven development, making sure I don't miss documentation or features.
-However, some things that are documented here still don't exist.

-For current usage, check the documentation.

 ## Summary

 Working with Jira can be a delight but it can also be a huge pain if you are